PA Program Goals

 Summary of Attrition Rates

 The PA Program closely monitors attrition rates, as our ultimate goal is to graduate everyone we accept into the Program.
-The desired benchmark is an attrition rate of less than 5% which we have maintained over the past 5 years.
-There is a 1.3% average attrition rate for the three most recent graduating classes (Classes of 2014, 2015, and 2016), and 3% average attrition rate for the current class cohorts (Classes of 2017 and 2018).
+The desired benchmark is an attrition rate of less than 5% which we have maintained through 4 of the past 5 years.
+There is a 1.3% average attrition rate for the three most recent graduating classes (Classes of 2019, 2020, and 2021).

 Goal 2: Provide a quality educational experience that provides students with the knowledge, skills, and attitudes for entry-level practice as PAs.